evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 **Available Presets**.
 There are other Presets: for example, `DataDriftPreset`, `RegressionPreset` and `ClassificationPreset`.
 Refer to the [Presets overview](../presets/all-presets.md) to understand individual Presets, and to [All metrics](../reference/all-metrics.md) to see all available optionse.
 {% endhint %}

 **Example 2**.
-You can list multiple Presets in a Report.
+You can include multiple Presets in a Report.
 To combine Data Drift and Data Quality and run them over two datasets, including a reference dataset necessary for data drift evaluation:

 ```python
 drift_report = Report(metrics=[